 - Pros and cons of basement ceiling insulation is an effective way to reduce sound transfer.
 Insulation absorbs soundwaves, so it will help to cut down on the amount of noise you hear coming through the floor above you or your basement walls.
 Faced insulation – insulation with a paper covering – is suitable for use when you’re insulating the ceiling of a basement that you’re not planning on finishing.
-Regardless of whether fiberglass insulation is installed in a wall, attic, or crawlspace; the paper facing should always face toward the inside of the home.
+Regardless of whether fiberglass insulation is install in a wall, attic, or crawlspace; the paper facing should always face toward the inside of the home.

 - Basement Insulation.
 A properly insulated basement can save you money on heating and provide a dry, comfortable living space.
-In most cases, a basement with insulation installed on its exterior walls should be considered a conditioned space.
+In most cases, a basement with insulation on its exterior walls should consider a conditioned space.
 Reduce the potential for condensation on surfaces in the basement.
 Wall insulation slows the heat loss from your basement to the outside.
 While ceiling insulation will help keep your first floor warmer with less energy consumption, it will likely make your basement that much colder. furthermore, pros and cons of basement ceiling insulation.

 - Rising heat on the main floor will draw cold air from the basement and rim/band joist.
 Some of the coldest air in the home is in the basement and it will eventually end up being drawn up to higher levels.
 Not only does this make your basement colder, but it also means that the upstairs rooms in your home drop in temperature as well.
 However, heating your basement can actually save you quite a bit of time, money, and headaches, so be sure to consider giving it a try this winter.